-The first time I tried this dish was at some¬†friends’ house. ¬†It was made with potatoes, zucchini, mint and local cheeses and the ingredients were bound together with a batter made of flour, water or milk (although I am not absolutely sure).
+The first time I tried this dish was at some friends’ house.
+It was made with potatoes, zucchini, mint and local cheeses and the ingredients were bound together with a batter made of flour, water or milk (although I am not absolutely sure).

 I’ve made it many times since then but today I want to share my own take on this dish, which although not so traditional, it still is delicious!

-The traditional recipe is made with thin slices of potatoes and zucchini. ¬† ¬†However, there are so many recipes online which makes it very confusing to find out what is the most traditional.
+The traditional recipe is made with thin slices of potatoes and zucchini.
+However, there are so many recipes online which makes it very confusing to find out what is the most traditional.
 The potatoes must be so thin that they are almost transparent.
 If you cannot do that using a sharp knife, you can use a mandolin.

 Some people enclose the filling in phyllo and some just bind the ingredients together with the batter.
-The cheeses used are local and it is usually made with, a traditional cheese from Crete, called Xinomyzithra, which is something between feta and ricotta, with a slightly sour taste. ¬†This cheese is indigenous to¬†Chania but if you can’t find it try the combination of feta and anthotyro (or ricotta), or feta and graviera, which is my favourite. ¬†Graviera is a sheep and goat milk cheese with a mild taste. ¬†They also use another cheese called “pichtogalo”.
+The cheeses used are local and it is usually made with, a traditional cheese from Crete, called Xinomyzithra, which is something between feta and ricotta, with a slightly sour taste.

+Pichtogalo, which means thick milk is a cheese made directly from sheep milk or a mixture of sheep and goat milk and is very creamy.

 However, I do not cook this sauce too much as I want the tomato to hold together and to be visible in the dish and not mashed.
-I’ve made it in the past using¬†fresh mint but I’ve concluded that it tastes better with dried mint.
+I’ve made it in the past using fresh mint, peppermint and basil but it’s also delicious with dried mint as well.

-The batter I make is like a cake batter made with Greek yoghurt, milk, eggs, flour, baking powder and seasoning. ¬†The cheeses¬†instead of being spread in the pie are mixed in the batter.
+The batter I make is like a cake batter made with Greek yoghurt, milk, eggs, flour, baking powder and seasoning.
+The cheeses instead of being spread in the pie are mixed in the batter.

 This amazing, aromatic summer dish is healthy and filling and the taste will delight you, as mint pairs so well with zucchini and cheeses.